 This past month, Scheynius released her 8th self-published book, aptly titled 08.
 Scheynius has been releasing small books of her work for the past 9 years offering viewers a glimpse into her life.
 Though slightly different in their layout and design, the books are all identical in shape and appearance.

 Her photographs and this book are hard to examine without seeing them in the context of her larger body of work.
 Her photographs, partially due to the personal nature of her chosen subject matter, are a serialized collection.
-Each image exists on its own but also as part of a larger collective.
+Each image exists on its own but also as part of a larger whole.
 Though her work largely begs more questions than it answers (which is perhaps why it persists in our minds), each book feels thematic, intentionally curated and centred around moments in Scheynius's life.
 Her body of work as a whole is titled Diary but each book has its own mood and narrative.
 Loves develop.
 Loves are lost.
 Scenery changes.
 Children are born.
 Roles evolve.
 Self-discoveries are made.
 People come.
 People go.
 Each book marks a chapter or a waypoint in her life.
 In that sense, this book is no different.
 There are signature Scheynius moments: familiar faces (particularly her own and that of her friend Amanda who has been in constant throughout her work), the lovely light that makes her images so recognizable and an overall feeling that is distinctly hers.
 With each book she adds to the vocabulary of the language she has constructed.
 Not a language of words but one of light and gesture composed both of the visible and the invisible.

 How this feels different than the others is how it speaks about Scheynius's relationship to her body and to the physical itself.
 In all of Scheynius's work, the body (hers and the bodies of others in her life) are the messengers.
 She uses the body to communicate feelings and ideas.
 Closeness.
 Mystery.
 Intimacy.
 Loss.
 In her work, there is an awareness of Scheynius as both the author and the subject of the photographs.
 Lina is photographing her life and her body as she chooses, exploring her relationship to it as she goes.
 In 08, however, it feels like the body acts as something she is tethered to.
 In this collection of images it feels as if Scheynius is struggling with her relationship to her place in the world, to her work and to her own mortality.
 That said, it is not so much a book of life and death as it is one about what happens in between.
 It is a book that questions the nature of personal evolution, personal happiness and perhaps simply the inevitability of change.